 A number of the leading brands of pop contain high levels of caffeine, which do a fine job of waking you up in the morning when drinking coffee, but do an equally fine job of keeping you awake at the other end of the day too.
 The caffeine can limit the effects of the hormones serotonin and melatonin, while also blocking adenosine receptors from being bound, each of which can cause insomnia.
 Caffeine is said to have a half-life of around six hours, meaning that even if you drink a can at 6pm, half of the caffeine is still in your system at midnight.

 A number of studies have suggested links between fizzy drink consumption and various types of cancer.
 It is said that drinking one can of fizzy drink a day can increase the potential of developing prostrate cancer by up to as much as 40% in a man.
 One and a half cans a day can bring on puberty earlier in girls, and early puberty can increase the chance of contracting breast cancer by up to 5% for each early year.
-Even drinking just two cans a week will increase the insulin the pancreas generates, which can also double the risk of developing pancreatic cancer.
+Even drinking just two cans a week will increase the insulin the pancreas generates.
+This will double the risk of developing pancreatic cancer.
 Some of the chemicals that are used in coloring fizzy drinks can also cause cancer.

 Research has shown that phosphate, which is added to a number of fizzy drinks, can accelerate the aging process.
 Experiments which were carried out on mice showed that the mineral could cause the skin and muscles of the mammals wither, while also causing damage to both the liver and the kidney.
 Researchers at Harvard University stated that “Soda is the caffeine delivery vehicle of choice for millions of people worldwide, but comes with phosphorous as a passenger.
 This research suggests that our phosphorous balance influences the ageing process, so don’t tip it.”